AqwamCreates/DataPredict/docs/CostReductionInformation.md

 * Weekdays: 7 pm to 3 am.
 Roughly 8 hours of work.

-* Weekends: 9 am to 3am.
+* Weekends: 9 am to 3 am.
 Roughly 18 hours of work.

 * Weekly Total: Roughly 76 hours of work.